PunchThrough/bean-docs/src/features/virtual-serial.md

 Knowing how to use the serial monitor and Virtual Serial lets you do things like:

-* Read data directly from the Bean
+* Read data directly from Bean
-* Write all sorts of data to the Bean
+* Write all sorts of data to Bean
 * Debug your sketches

 Check out the [Arduino Serial reference](https://www.arduino.cc/en/Reference/Serial) to learn more about the commands available for serial communication.